prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

  3. **Beacon nodes** try to connect to **many peer beacon nodes**.
  4. **Execution nodes** try to connect to **many peer execution nodes**.

 To establish these connections, your client software needs to be able to send and receive messages through specific ports.
 As a security best practice, we recommend blocking inbound traffic across all local ports, allowing inbound traffic on a port-by-port basis.

-The following firewall rules should be configured on any local operating system, software, or hardware firewalls between your nodes and their internet connection:
+The following firewall rules should be configured on any local operating system, third-party software, or hardware firewalls between your nodes and their internet connection:

 | Port/Protocol   | Firewall rule                       | Reason/Caveats                                                                                                                                                                                                                                                 |